Teguhmr/Unscramble/README.md

-Unscramble App
+WordGuess App
 ===================================

-Single player game app that displays scrambled words.
-To play the game, player has to make a word using all the letters in the displayed scrambled word.
+Game word guess about your knowledge.
+This game is single player.
+To play the game, player has to guess a word using all the letters in the displayed screen with question.
 This code demonstrates the Android Architecture component- ViewModel and LiveData.
 This code sample also demonstrates how to implement Data Binding with LiveData.

-Used in the [Android Basics with Kotlin](https://developer.android.com/courses/android-basics-kotlin/course) course.
+Used in the [Android Basics with Kotlin-Unit 3](https://developer.android.com/courses/pathways/android-basics-kotlin-unit-3-pathway-3) course.

 Pre-requisites